lsst/pipe_base/doc/lsst.pipe.base/creating-a-pipeline.rst

 Verifying Configuration: Contracts
 ----------------------------------

-The `~lsst.pipe.base.config.Config` classes associated with `~lsst.pipe.base.task.Task`\ s provide a method named ``verify`` which can be used to verify that all supplied configuration is valid.
+The `~lsst.pex.config.Config` classes associated with `~lsst.pipe.base.task.Task`\ s provide a method named ``verify`` which can be used to verify that all supplied configuration is valid.
 These verify methods however, are shared by every instance of the config class.
 This means they can not be specialized for the context in which the task is being used.

-When writing `Pipelines` it is sometimes important to verify that configuration values are either set in such a way to ensure expected behavior, and/or consistently set between one or more tasks.  `Pipelines` support this sort of verification with a concept called ``contracts``.
+When writing `Pipeline`\s it is sometimes important to verify that configuration values are either set in such a way to ensure expected behavior, and/or consistently set between one or more tasks.  `Pipeline`\s support this sort of verification with a concept called ``contracts``.
 These ``contracts`` are useful for ensuring two separate config fields are set to the same value, or ensuring a config parameter is set to a required value in